gluster/glusterdocs/Administrator Guide/Consul.md

 * consul health checks introduce delay, also remember that consul can cache DNS entries to increase performance
 * the way Windows share works is that it will connect to one of the samba servers, if this server die then transfers are aborted, and we must retry operation, but watch out for delay.
+* anything other than gluster volume distributed-replicated was not tested - it may not work for Windows.

 # Requirements